FreeWaveTechnologies/ZumIQ/End_to_End_Demos/README.rst

 Power Mode                       Regular
 ===============================  ===================

-.. note:: This demo will use COM port 2 on ZumLink IPR and give the Serial Base a Modbus ID of 1.
+**Note:** This demo will use COM port 2 on ZumLink IPR and give the Serial Base a Modbus ID of 1.

-.. note:: To check that Serial Base is set up properly, test the sensor power outputs (Channel 1, 2, or 3) with a multimeter.
+**Note:** To check that Serial Base is set up properly, test the sensor power outputs (Channel 1, 2, or 3) with a multimeter.
 Check to see that the output is close to 12 volts.

-.. note:: A Port Speed (or BaudRate) of 19200 is fast enough, faster speeds could involve having to use Flow Control which is not covered in this document.
+**Note:** A Port Speed (or BaudRate) of 19200 is fast enough, faster speeds could involve having to use Flow Control which is not covered in this document.

 Potentiometer
 ~~~~~~~~~~~~~